ssvlabs/ssv/exporter/README.md

 ### Run Locally

-Make sure you have the executable:
+Build if you don't have the executable:
 ```shell
 make build
 ```